open-telemetry/opentelemetry-specification/specification/logs/event-api.md

   associate with emitted telemetry.
 This API MUST be structured to accept a variable number of attributes, including none.

-`EventEmitter`s are identified by `name`, `version`, and `schema_url` fields.
-When more than one `EventEmitter` of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `EventEmitter` instances are returned.
-It is a user error to create EventEmitters with different `attributes` but the same identity.
+`EventLogger`s are identified by `name`, `version`, and `schema_url` fields.
+When more than one `EventLogger` of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `EventLogger` instances are returned.
+It is a user error to create EventLoggers with different `attributes` but the same identity.

-The term *identical* applied to `EventEmitter`s describes instances where all identifying fields are equal.
-The term *distinct* applied to `EventEmitter`s describes instances where at least one identifying field has a different value.
+The term *identical* applied to `EventLogger`s describes instances where all identifying fields are equal.
+The term *distinct* applied to `EventLogger`s describes instances where at least one identifying field has a different value.

-The effect of associating a Schema URL with a `EventEmitter` MUST be that the telemetry emitted using the `EventEmitter` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.
+The effect of associating a Schema URL with a `EventLogger` MUST be that the telemetry emitted using the `EventLogger` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.

-## EventEmitter
+## EventLogger

-The `EventEmitter` is the entrypoint of the Event API, and is responsible for emitting `Events` as `LogRecord`s.
+The `EventLogger` is the entrypoint of the Event API, and is responsible for emitting `Events` as `LogRecord`s.

-### EventEmitter Operations
+### EventLogger Operations

-The `EventEmitter` MUST provide functions to:
+The `EventLogger` MUST provide functions to:

 #### Emit Event